chipcullen/chipcullen_com/src/posts/how-to-use-variable-google-fonts.md

 ---
-title: "How to use variable fonts from Google Fonts"
+title: How to use variable fonts from Google Fonts
-date: 2023-02-15T21:58:09-05:00
+description: Google Fonts makes a lot of great variable fonts available, but it's not terribly clear how to make use of those fonts.
+Here are some tips on how to take full advantage of their super powers.
 draft: false
-permalink: "how-to-use-variable-google-fonts/"
-description: "Google Fonts makes a lot of great variable fonts available, but it's not terribly clear how to make use of those fonts.
-Here are some tips on how to take full advantage of their super powers."
-tags: [typography]
+tags:
-custom_properties: []
+  - typography
+permalink: how-to-use-variable-google-fonts/
 ---
 I'm a huge fan of variable fonts - I love the idea that you have so many design options while downloading one asset.
 I've also used Google Fonts since it launched.

 Google Fonts has added a lot of awesome variable fonts to it's service in the last few years.
 They all have various features that are there for the using - if you know how.